YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 That uncertainty matters after FUE.
 The recipient area is not just ordinary scalp in the first days.
 It has thousands of small recipient sites, early crusting, inflammation, and a healing barrier that is still recovering.
 A liquid that felt harmless on intact scalp before surgery may sting, irritate, dry, or inflame the area after surgery.

-The safer approach is straightforward.
 Treat research topicals as optional until the surgical scalp is ready.
-They are not graft survival medicine.
-They do not replace clean washing, careful aftercare, donor protection, or a realistic long-term plan.
+They are not graft survival medicine, and they do not replace clean washing, recovery instructions, donor protection, or a realistic long-term plan.

 The first days are for healing, not experimenting